The Lizard Lifeboat Station is closed until further notice.

 Sadly, closure also means that all planned station & fundraising events have been cancelled.

-**The Lizard Lifeboat Service/Call-outs will not be disrupted and RNLB Rose will be on call as usual – normal service will be the order of the day.
+The Lizard Lifeboat Service Call Outs will not be disrupted and RNLB Rose will be on call as usual 24 hours per day – normal service is the order of the day.

 The Lizard Lifeboat Station at Kilcobben Cove is set in a ruggedly beautiful spot at the foot of a 140ft (45 metre) cliff less than a mile from England’s most southerly point.
 The station’s location at the bottom of a cliff means that when the boat needs to be launched the crew have to run down more than 170 steep steps from the station car-park to the boathouse (fortunately there is a funicular lift to take them back up!)

 Lizard Point has been a famous navigation marker for seafarers since prehistoric times and is mentioned as early as 250 BC.
 Countless ships and lives have been lost in its treacherous waters – but in the last 160 years, many ships and lives have also been saved by successive Lizard, Cadgwith and latterly, Lizard lifeboats.

 There have been RNLI lifeboats at The Lizard since 1859.
 From 1867 until 1963 there was also a lifeboat station at Cadgwith, a couple of miles east along the coast.
 The old Cadgwith lifeboat house is practically on the beach in the centre of the village and is still made good use of today by Cadgwith residents.